DevOps-Represent/terraform-workshop/workshop-content/07-summary.md

 * You can use `.tfvars` files to separate out variable values, for example dev and prod.

-* It is easy to run terraform commands to manage your stack.
+* It is easy to run terraform commands such as plan and apply to manage your stack.